teresabowe/furniture-restoration-collective/README.md

 _SEO Strategy_

 To develop the SEO strategy both short and long-tail keywords were generated using brainstorming techniques from a list of expected user topics of interest.
 These were subsequently tested in Google searches to expand on the initial keywords.
 The Google “People also ask” and “Related searches” were also considered in the development of the keywords.
 The keywords were ranked based on relevancy, authority, and volume.
-Only keywords relevant to the solutions theand  Furniture Restoration Collective can provide were retained.
+Only keywords relevant to the solutions the Furniture Restoration Collective can provide were retained.
 The authoritative nature of the chosen SEO keywords were considered in terms of delivering high quality informational content to the visitor.
 Finally, the https://www.wordtracker.com/ tool was used to understand how many times the keyword has been searched for and to get ideas for other popular keywords.
 The short and long-tail keywords were implemented in the code across the website in elements such as the head meta tags, head title, and headings one to six.
 Where possible these keywords are integrated into the content.
 The home page crafter descriptions and customer reviews have important keywords imbedded.
 The product descriptions also contain short and long-tail keywords.
 The footer has an external link for the Design and Craft Council of Ireland.

 _Social Media Strategy_